asomoza/image_gen_aux/src/image_gen_aux/upscalers/README.md

 ## Upscale with model

 Class to upscale images with a safetensor checkpoint.
-We use [spandrel](https://github.com/chaiNNer-org/spandrel) for the loading and you can see the list of supported models [here]([list](https://github.com/chaiNNer-org/spandrel?tab=readme-ov-file#model-architecture-support)).
+We use [spandrel](https://github.com/chaiNNer-org/spandrel) for loading, and you can see the list of supported models [here]([list](https://github.com/chaiNNer-org/spandrel?tab=readme-ov-file#model-architecture-support)).

-Most of the super resolution models are provided as `pickle` checkpoints with are considered unsafe.
-We promote the use of safetensor checkpoints and for convenient use we recommend to use the Hugging Face Hub, you can still use a locally downloaded model.
+Most of the super-resolution models are provided as `pickle` checkpoints, which are considered unsafe.
+We promote the use of safetensor checkpoints, and for convenient use, we recommend using the Hugging Face Hub.
+You can still use a locally downloaded model.

 ### How to use